wummlamm/customer-map/README.md

 belongs to my former employer.
-This repository is a clean rebuild: same idea, my own code, upgraded from Spring Boot 2.7/Java 11 to Spring Boot 3.5/Java 21, Create React App replaced by Vite, and extended with CI/CD and cloud deployment as part of my Azure certification path (AZ-900).
+This repository is a clean rebuild: same idea, my own code, upgraded from Spring Boot 2.7/Java 11 to Spring Boot 3.5/Java 21, Create React App replaced by Vite, and extended with CI/CD and cloud deployment as part of my Azure certification path.

 ## Roadmap

-- [ ] Deploy to Azure (App Service, Static Web Apps, PostgreSQL Flexible Server)
+- [x] Deploy to Azure (App Service + Static Web Apps)
+- [ ] Restrict CORS to the deployed frontend origin
 - [ ] Upgrade to Spring Boot 4.x as a dedicated migration step
 - [ ] Infrastructure as Code (Bicep)
 - [ ] Integration tests with Testcontainers